alessandrobokan/PETRUS/README.md

 Pɛtɾʊs (PhonEtic TRanscriber for User Support)
 =========================

-Pɛtɾʊs is a an online automatic phonetic transcription system for Brazilian Portuguese.
-For example, Pɛtɾʊs automatically converts a sequence of letters like <descrédito> into a sequence of phones [ʤiskɾɛʤɪtʊ].
+Pɛtɾʊs is a an online automatic phonetic transcription system for **Brazilian Portuguese**.
+For example, Pɛtɾʊs automatically converts a sequence of letters like "descrédito" into a sequence of phones [ʤiskɾɛʤɪtʊ].

 In order to represent the pronunciation of a word, the [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) (International Phonetic Alphabet), a latin-based alphabetical system for phonetic notation, is utilized.